 “And I’m sorry for your loss,” Tara’s soothing voice came with a pained smile.

 “Still… I’m glad I met him…”

-As Lydia turned away to wipe her eyes, Tara’s attention returned to the elderly noble:
+Meanwhile, Tara’s attention returned to the elderly noble:

 “Now do you believe me, Grand Magistrate?”

 “No?”
 Kazimir shook his head and sighed as well.
 It was the only concession he was willing to make to the ridiculous circumstances they were under.
-“You have passed all seven of my trials.
+“Nonetheless, you have passed all seven of my trials.
 I would be a fool to not grant command to a seer so favored by the Gods.”

 “Command?”
 Lydia looked between them in confusion, before her eyes widened in awe: